-1. The Memorial Field Description: The Memorial Field is owned by Saxmundham Town Council and was established after the First World War as a memorial to those who lost their lives.
-In reasonably close The Memorial Field is within a residential area of the town on proximity to the the Rendham Road community it serves Demonstrably special to a The Memorial Field is a well-used recreation ground with a local community and skate park and scout hut.
-It is used for fun fairs and other one- holds a particular local off community events. significance Local in character and is It is in character with a town recreational space and is not an not an extensive tract of extensive tract of land land
+1. The Memorial Field Description: The Memoria Description: The Memorial Field is owned by Saxmundham Town Council and was established after the First World War as a memorial to those who lost their lives.
+In reasonably close The Memorial Field is within a residential area of the proximity to the town on the Rendham Road community it serves Demonstrably special to The Memorial Field is a well-used recreation ground a local community and with a skate park and scout hut.
+It is used for fun fairs holds a particular local and other one-off community events. significance Local in character and is It is in character with a town recreational space and is not an extensive tract of not an extensive tract of land land

-Figure 48: The Memorial Field.
+Figure 46: The Memorial Field.

-2. Carlton Park Description: Carlton Park is a sportsground owned and run by Saxmundham Sports and Recreational Club.
-In reasonably close proximity to the community it serves Carlton Park is adjacent to the northern boundary of the built-up area of the town.
-It is only partly within the parish of Saxmundham.
-Demonstrably special to a local community and holds a particular local significance Carlton Park is an essential feature of town life providing sports pitches, tennis courts, a bowling green and an adventure playground (NEAP standard).
-The site is designated in the East Suffolk Local Plan as 'historic parkland' Local in character and is not an extensive tract of land Carlton Park is approximately 11 hectares in total which when considered in the context of the overall area of the town is local in character and not an extensive tract of land.
+2. Carlton Park

+Description: Carlton Park is a sportsground owned and run by Saxmundham Sports and Recreational Club.

+In reasonably close Carlton Park is adjacent to the northern boundary of proximity to the community the built-up area of the town.
+It is only partly within it serves the parish of Saxmundham.

+Demonstrably special to a Carlton Park is an essential feature of town life local community and holds providing sports pitches, tennis courts, a bowling a particular local green and an adventure playground (NEAP significance standard).
+The site is designated in the East Suffolk Local Plan as 'historic parkland' Local in character and is not Carlton Park is approximately 11 hectares in total an extensive tract of land which when considered in the context of the overall area of the town is local in character and not an extensive tract of land.

-Figure 49: Carlton Park.
+Figure 47: Carlton Park.

-3. Seaman Avenue Playground Description: Seaman Avenue playground is a Neighbourhood Equipped Area for Play (NEAP) and is owned by Saxmundham Town Council.
-In reasonably close proximity to the community it serves The playground is within a residential area and close to the Free School.
-Demonstrably special to a local community and holds a particular local significance The playground is an essential feature of town life, providing facilities for 8 -14-year-olds, including a teenage shelter.
-Local in character and is not an extensive tract of land The playground is in character with a town playground and is approximately 2 hectares in size.
+3. Seaman Avenue Playground

+Description: Seaman Avenue playground is a Neighbourhood Equipped Area for

+Play (NEAP) and is owr Play (NEAP) and is owned by Saxmundham Town Council.

+In reasonably close The playground is within a residential area and close to the

+proximity to the Free School.

+community it serves

+Demonstrably The playground is an essential feature of town life,

+special to a local providing facilities for 8 -14-year-olds, including a teenage

+community and shelter.

+holds a particular

+local significance

+Local in character The playground is in character with a town playground and

+and is not an is approximately 2 hectares in size.

+extensive tract of

+land

-Figure 50: Seaman Avenue Playground.
+Figure 48: Seaman Avenue Playground.

-4. Chantry Road Playground Description: Chantry Road Playground is a Local Area for {Play (LAP) and is owned by Saxmundham Town Council. · In reasonably close proximity Chantry Road Playground is adjacent to the town centre. to the community it serves Demonstrably special to a The playground is an essential feature of town life local community and holds a particular local significance providing facilities for 4 - 6-year-olds.
-Local in character and is not an extensive tract of land The playground is in character with a town recreational space and is approximately 0.5 hectares and not an extensive tract of land.
+4. Chantry Road Playground

+Description: Chantry Road Playground is a Local Area for {Play (LAP) and is owned by Saxmundham Town Council.

+by Saxmundham Town Council.

+In reasonably close Chantry Road Playground is adjacent to the town

+proximity to the community centre.

+it serves

+Demonstrably special to a The playground is an essential feature of town life

+local community and holds providing facilities for 4 - 6-year-olds.

+a particular local

+significance

+Local in character and is not The playground is in character with a town

+an extensive tract of land recreational space and is approximately 0.5 hectares

+and not an extensive tract of land.

-Figure 51: Chantry Road Playground.
+Figure 49: Chantry Road Playground.